 No, no, no, no, no.

-When is the to when is Donald Trump said when is Donald Trump said that he wants unrest?
+When has Donald Trump said that he wants unrest?

 What did he say that he's fomenting unrest?

-Because, you know, you say that in light of the fact that we have audio tape of these democratic operatives that are that are per wait a minute, that are admitting and bragging about causing violence at Trump events where people could get injured and hurt.
+Because you say that in light of the fact that we have audio tape of these Democratic operatives that are admitting and bragging about causing violence at Trump events where people can get injured and hurt.

-And now you flip it and turn it around and say Donald Trump saying it's okay.
+And now you flip it and turn it around and say Donald Trump's saying it's okay.

 When did Donald Trump say that?

-Sean, I'm saying that what it goes on in those video tapes is horrendous.
+Sean, I'm saying that what goes on in those videotapes is horrendous.

 You said Donald Trump is telling his supporters it's okay.